Clinical manifestations of trachoma and disease progression

 Trachomatous follicles (TF)

 The first and earliest trachoma grade is characterised by the presence of five or more trachomatous follicles in the conjunctiva inside the upper eyelid.
-They are round, slightly raised, whitish areas of at least 0.5 mm in size (Figure 39.4).
-Trachomatous follicles should not be confused with trachoma scars, which are flat (see Figure 39.5 below), or the normal eyelash follicles on the edge of the eyelids.
+They are round, slightly raised, whitish areas of at least 0.5 mm in size (figure below).
+Trachomatous follicles should not be confused with trachoma scars, which are flat (see figure below), or the normal eyelash follicles on the edge of the eyelids.
 Other signs that you may notice are redness and swelling of the conjunctiva as a result of inflammation caused by the bacterial infection.

 Trachomatous inflammation (TF+TI)

-The second grade is when profound inflammation occurs in more than half of the upper conjuctiva, which is red, thick and swollen, and has many trachomatous follicles (Figure 39.5).
+The second grade is when profound inflammation occurs in more than half of the upper conjuctiva, which is red, thick and swollen, and has many trachomatous follicles (see figure below).
 In severe cases, the blood vessels of the eyelids may not be visible due to the swelling of the conjunctiva.

 Trachomatous scarring (TS)

-In time, the inflammation resolves and the follicles are replaced by scars on the conjunctiva, which appear as small glistening lines or stars, and later may become flat, thick, white bands (Figure 39.6).
+In time, the inflammation resolves and the follicles are replaced by scars on the conjunctiva, which appear as small glistening lines or stars, and later may become flat, thick, white bands (figure below).
 This is the characteristic third grade of trachoma progression.

 Trachomatous trichiasis (TT)

 The scars gradually cause the eyelashes to turn inwards, and at least one eyelash rubs on the cornea.
 This sign is called trichiasis (pronounced 'trik-eye-assis') and is the fourth grade of trachoma severity.
-You can see in Figure 39.7 that many of the eyelashes are turned inwards and rub the cornea when the person blinks.
+You can see in the figure below that many of the eyelashes are turned inwards and rub the cornea when the person blinks.
 This is painful and distressing for the person and it gradually damages the cornea.

 Corneal opacity (CO)

 A healthy cornea appears black where it covers the lens at the front of the eye.
-In the fifth and most severe grade of trachoma, the cornea becomes white and opaque (not transparent) as in Figure 39.8.
+In the fifth and most severe grade of trachoma, the cornea becomes white and opaque (not transparent) as in the figure below.
 This is known as corneal opacity.

 What effect will corneal opacity have on the person's sight?